 After the Exam

-What is an Upper-Abdomen and Renal Ultrasound?
+What is an Upper-Abdominal Ultrasound?

-Ultrasound scans can visualise your liver, gallbladder, spleen, pancreas, kidneys and bladder.
+Ultrasound scans can visualise your liver, gallbladder, spleen, pancreas and kidneys.
+It helps diagnose conditions like kidney stones, liver disease, or gallstones.
 Not all causes of abdominal pain can be identified with ultrasound, but because this test is safe and free from radiation, it will often be used as an initial investigation.

 How Should I Prepare?